JazzMaster/LazGFX/README.md

 #### Have a "Final Product"??

-Remember to remove debugging code and strip binaries when writing for real gaming hardware.
+Remember to "remove debugging code and strip binaries" IN ADDITION to OTHER BUILD OPTIMIZATIONS like SSE[1-4]/AVX when writing for real gaming hardware.

 (Or if you are distributing your application)

-FPC Option:

-        -Xs

-option "-g" is used for debugging

-IN ADDITION to OTHER BUILD OPTIMIZATIONS like SSE/AVX.

 ---